volca-io/docs/docs/project-setup/05-configure-stripe.md

 ## Create a product and a price

 Once you have your Stripe account set up, it's time to create a product.
 Go to Products -> Add product and add your product details.
-Since Volca is a SaaS boilerplate, pick the _recurring_ billing method.
+Since Volca made for SaaS products, pick the _recurring_ billing method.

 When you are done, save the product, scroll down to the "Pricing" heading and copy the ID of the price you just configured.

 ## Set the STRIPE_KEY and STRIPE_PRICE_ID locally

-To get subscriptions running locally, open `.env` and add:
+To get subscriptions running locally, open the `.env` file in the root folder and add:

 `STRIPE_KEY=` The Stripe secret key found in the "Developers" tab in the Stripe dashboard

 And then add your `STRIPE_PRICE_ID` to the `app.config.ts` file.

-Start the app and try subscribing!
+Now you can start your project locally and try subscribing!

 ## Set the STRIPE_KEY parameter in AWS